Take a comprehensive battlefield tour of the battle of Cedar Mountain; August 9, 1862, and the battle of Brandy Station; June 9, 1863.

 In the end, your battlefield guide will take you back to the tour starting location at the Cedar Mountain Battlefield Contact Station with commentary.

-This private battlefield tour pairs nicely with the battles of Mine Run and The Wilderness: After Gettysburg combo tour.
+This private battlefield tour pairs nicely with the Battles of Mine Run and The Wilderness: After Gettysburg combo tour.
 Taking place in November of 1863 and May of 1864, it will pick up where you left off and start after the Gettysburg Campaign.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Cedar Mountain Battlefield Contact Station.